There is little things more painful than being asked to leave your home.

 Fourth, pay attention to her (or his) feelings/needs.

 While you are flooded with your needs and feelings, remember that she has feelings about this separation as well.
 Mates who request the separation often have feelings of anger, discouragement, distrust and sadness.
 They, too face a life of uncertainty and the possibility of the end of a marriage.
 They wonder why their mate hasn’t listened and responded to their requests for change.
-They feel anger if now, after a separation, their mate finally agrees to counseling and change.
+They feel anger that it took a separation for their mate to finally agree to counseling and change.
 They distrust promises to change.

 Fifth, take things slowly.